Decentralized Orchestration Architecture for Fluid Computing: A Secure Distributed AI Use Case

-\textbf{Virtualization Plane.} Fluid environments require safe multi-tenant execution across heterogeneous resources and continuous visibility of resource availability.
-In our model, nodes expose resources telemetry to enable orchestration decisions and isolate workloads from the host operating system and (potencially) mutually untrusted tenants.
+\textbf{Virtualization Plane.} This plane models the execution substrate that hosts application components on concrete resources under domain authority.
+In particular, fluid environments require safe multi-tenant execution across heterogeneous resources and continuous visibility of resource availability.
+In our model, nodes expose resources telemetry to enable orchestration decisions and isolate workloads from the host operating system and (potentially) mutually untrusted tenants.
 Lightweight virtualization technologies such as WebAssembly~\cite{rossberg2021webassembly} exemplify this approach by enabling sandboxed execution with a policy-controlled system-call surface.
 We also assume that nodes run a middleware that manages local execution and interfaces with the orchestration plane.

-\textbf{Orchestration Plane.} This plane provides the control functionalities that translate intent-based requests from tenants into deployment and runtime actions over the available resources.
-In our model, orchestration is inherently multi-domain since each domain manages its own administrative boundary and exposes controlled interfaces for coordination with peer domains for jointly optimizing placement decisions and resource utilization across the continuum, improving application requirements.
+\textbf{Orchestration Plane.} This plane models the control logic that governs how applications are deployed, adapted, and maintained over time across domain-owned resources by translating intent-based requests from tenants into deployment and runtime actions over the available resources.
+In our model, orchestration is inherently multi-domain since each domain manages its own administrative boundary and exposes controlled interfaces for coordination with peer domains for jointly optimizing placement decisions and resource utilization across the continuum to meet application requirements.
 This philosophy aligns with E2E cross-domain service management concepts in ETSI ZSM~\cite{etsi-zsm-016} and with the multi-domain interoperability exchanges defined in ETSI NFV-MANO~\cite{etsi2014nfvman001}.

-In this paper, we delve into our vision of the orchestration plane and its multi-domain coordination capabilities (discussed in Section~\ref{sec:proposed_framework}); therefore, Data Plane and Virtualization Plane are abstracted as an enabling substrate infrastructure for the higher-level orchestration mechanisms.
+In this paper, we focus on our vision of the orchestration plane and its multi-domain coordination capabilities (discussed in Section~\ref{sec:proposed_framework}); therefore, Data Plane and Virtualization Plane are abstracted as the enabling substrate infrastructure for the higher-level orchestration mechanisms.